micts/acgcn/README.md

 ## Acknowledgments<a name="acknowledgments"/>

-We would like to thank Philippe Weinzaepfel for providing us with the predicted human tubes.
+We would like to thank Philippe Weinzaepfel for providing us with the predicted human tubes of their tracking-by-detetion model.